logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/cluster_creation.md

       --role roles/cloudkms.cryptoKeyEncrypterDecrypter

-Enter the name of the bucket in which the hopsworks cluster will store its data in *Cloud Storage Bucket* (8)
+Enter the name of the bucket in which the Hopsworks cluster will store its data in *Cloud Storage Bucket* (8)

 !!! warning
     The bucket must be empty and must be in a region accessible from the region in which the cluster is deployed.